Reading a Metric Micrometer

 Metric micrometers are similar to standard micrometers.
 There are markings on the sleeve and the thimble.
 Notice the sleeve of a metric micrometer has markings on the top and the bottom.
 There is a handle lock and a ratcheting end to ensure that the same pressure applies to all readings.

 Whole number increments are on one side of the sleeve, and half-millimeter increments are on the other.
-Depending on the manufacturer, these .50 millimeter or half-millimeter increments may be on the top or the bottom.
+Depending on the manufacturer, these .50-millimeter or half-millimeter increments may be on the top or the bottom.
 The micrometer in the illustration has them on the bottom.
 The thimble of the micrometer has increments of .01 millimeters.
-Note that there are 50 divisions of .01mm on the thimble of a metric micrometer.
+Note that 50 divisions of .01mm are notched on the thimble of a metric micrometer.

 Micrometer

 The micrometer on the top is set to 6.50 mm.
-There are six whole millimeters on the top and a half a millimeter on the bottom.
+There are six whole millimeters on the top and half a millimeter on the bottom.
 The thimble is at 0.
 The three added together equal 6.50 mm.
-It is important to remember that there are increments on both sides of the sleeve.
-A complete turn of the thimble will result in .50 mm or a half of a millimeter.
+It is important to remember that increments are marked on both sides of the sleeve.
+A complete turn of the thimble will result in .50 mm or half of a millimeter.

 The micrometer on the bottom is 6.55mm.
 First, add the whole number, which is 6 millimeters.
-Then add in the .50 millimeter on the other side of the sleeve.
-Finally, add in the .05 millimeters on the thimble totaling 6.55 millimeters.
+Then, add the .50 millimeter on the other side of the sleeve.
+Finally, add the five .05 millimeters on the thimble, totaling 6.55.